• Jump to Content »

 76. During all of 1984 I went to bed before midnight on just one occasion.

 78. Never having played golf because I hated it, I accepted a challenge from a twice a week player in England because he was tired of losing to me on the office PC computer game, and a ritualistic putting in my place seemed in order.
-It was very embarassing all round, but I won.
+It was very embarrassing all round, but I won.
 And retired.

 79. When it comes to maps my memory is almost photographic, albeit in the short-term.